MixinNetwork/mvm.dev/src/registry/deploy.md

 ```

 ::: tip Notice
-Gas is needed to deploy contract, you should fill privateKey of your wallet in.
+Gas is needed to deploy contract, you should fill the private key of your wallet in.
 :::

 ### remix